uio-bmi/sfb_knowledgebase/source/computational/ml_intro/ml_models.rst

 .. note::

-  Aim: learn what a machine learning model is, supervised and unsupervised models
+  Aim: learn what a machine learning model is, supervised and unsupervised learning

   Level: beginner 🌱